 Walker is well remembered for advising minority race and female scientists.
 Over a period of three decades, Walker mentored close to 40 African American who got their doctorates in physics at Stanford, a figure twice as large as the number of black doctorates at the Massachusetts Institute of Technology (MIT) over the same period and significantly more than any other university in the nation.

 At the close of his career, Walker and his colleagues had begun a collaboration to use X-ray spectroscopy to create 3-D images to reveal the composition of celestial bodies.
-Considered the West Coast dean and godfather of black physicists, Walker died of cancer on April 29, 2001 at his home on Stanford’s campus, survived by his wife, Victoria, a daughter, two stepsons, and four grandchildren.
+Considered the West Coast dean and godfather of black physicists, Walker, a member of Sigma Pi Phi fraternity, died of cancer on April 29, 2001 at his home on Stanford’s campus at the age of 64.
+He was survived by his wife, Victoria, a daughter, two stepsons, and four grandchildren.